-ment (SLA) concerning whether the FLA result is correct (the predicted outcome of FLA matches the actual outcome).
+This letter refers to assessing success/failure as the first-level assessment (FLA) and addresses a second-level assessment (SLA) concerning whether the FLA result is correct (the predicted outcome of FLA matches the actual outcome).
 The relationship between FLA and SLA is illustrated in Fig. 1.
-The probability that the predicted outcome of FLA matches the actual outcome is conditioned on four features: (1) the mean of the distances from the test sample to its nearest neighbors in the training data of the FLA model; (2) the predicted probability of the predicted outcome of FLA; (3) the ratio between the robot's current performance and its performance standard; and (4) the percentage of the task the robot has already completed.
+The probability that the predicted outcome of FLA matches the actual outcome is conditioned on four features: 1) the mean of the distances from the test sample to its nearest neighbors in the training data of the FLA model; 2) the predicted probability of the predicted outcome of FLA; 3) the ratio between the robot's current performance and its performance standard; and 4) the percentage of the task the robot has already completed.
 We show that each feature is needed to train the SLA model.

 In [5], only discriminability between successful and unsuccessful trials, measured by the area under the ROC curve (AUC-ROC), was used to evaluate the FLA model.
 However, a model with perfect discriminability can still be poorly calibrated (e.g. neural network overconfidence [6], [7]), which can lead to bad decision-making.
-This paper additionally measures the calibration of PSA models, or the difference between predicted and actual probabilities, using the metric of expected calibration error (ECE, see [8], [9], for example).
+This letter additionally measures the calibration of PSA models, or the difference between predicted and actual probabilities, using the metric of expected calibration error (ECE, see [8], [9], for example).
 Based on data from a simulated robot navigating a maze [4] and a real-world Sawyer robot [10] manipulating blocks, we demonstrate that a machine-learned binary classifier trained on the above-mentioned four features using the Random Forest (RF) algorithm [11] works well as the SLA model.
 This model estimates how well FLA outcomes match actual outcomes.
 We demonstrate that the SLA model not only calibrates the FLA model as well as existing calibration methods (Platt calibration [12] and isotonic regression [13]), but also produces high discriminability even if the FLA model's discriminability is much lower.